SomMeri/grunt-zip-to-crx/README.md

 > Converts zipped files into chrome extension file (.crx).

-The plugin generates extension files (.crx) from zipped projects.
+The plugin generates chrome extension files (.crx) from zipped projects.
 It is meant to be used together with [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) plugin.

 ## Overview
+Chrome extension is a zipped file with added electronic signature.
+This plugin is not able to generate zip itself, mostly because [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) does a good job and is activly maintained.

+Note: there is another project [grunt-crx](https://github.com/oncletom/grunt-crx) able to generate .crx files.
+TODO

+## Dependencies
+The project requires [`openssl`](http://www.openssl.org/) installed and available on path.
+Windows and solaris distributions are available [here](https://www.openssl.org/related/binaries.html).

+Note: If I will have time, I will remove this dependency.
+Unfortunately, that reuqires me to decode/encode ans1 files.
+Altrough decoder is available, I did not found encoder yet.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`